 If I were to recommend following a single route, I would suggest that all but the fitter, more technically capable riders (ie. those who seek out hard blue/black trails) do the SheOak Screaming Loop (Yellow signs) with either or both a diversion around the Rocky Plateau Loop (blue signs) and maybe the Cubbies Loop (green signs) to see the tree houses would be the best option, but be aware that the Cubbies Loop in particular can be hard to follow as there are a lot of informal tracks through here.

 I confess I did not enjoy the One-armed Bandit Loop (particularly the climb which I found to be very hard to ride and in fact I ended up pushing up most of it), but I can see that fitter more technically capable riders might enjoy the challenge of this loop.
 I can also recommend a variant on the SheOak Screaming Loop which comes up the same way, and can still play around on the top trails, but then rides back down the climbing section of the One-Armed Bandit Route.

 Mountain Biking is only allowed on the formed trails and firebreaks in the Reserve Area.
 You are not allowed to ride on walking trails (hence the hike-a-bike mentioned above).
 Follow these rules so we can all continue to ride in this reserve.

-From Coningham carpark, head back to the road, and turn right back up the small hill you've just driven down.
+For those wanting to Sheoak Screaming route, it is best done in a counter clockwise direction, so from Coningham carpark, head back to the road, and turn right back up the small hill you've just driven down.
 As you get to the top of this hill (100 metres from the carpark) you'll see a signed gate directly in front of you which leads into the reserve.